aspnet/AspNetSessionState/Readme.md

 2. *MaxRetryNumber* - The maximum number of retrying executing sql query to read/write sessionstate data from/to Sql server.
 The default value is 10.

 3. *RetryInterval* - The interval between the retry of executing sql query.
 The default value is 0.001 sec for in-memorytable mode.
 Otherwise the default value is 1 sec.

+4. *ApplicationName* - If an application runs on multiple nodes, the same session is used if and only if the application name is identically specified on all nodes.

 + #### Microsoft.AspNet.SessionState.CosmosDBSessionStateProviderAsync